mautic/mautic/README.md

 ### Requirements

-1. Mautic use Git as a version control system.
+1. Mautic uses Git as a version control system.
 Download and install git for your OS from https://git-scm.com/.
 2. Install a server, PHP and MySql/Posgres to be able to run Mautic locally.
 Easy option is [_AMP package for your OS](https://en.wikipedia.org/wiki/List_of_Apache%E2%80%93MySQL%E2%80%93PHP_packages).
 3. Install [Composer](https://getcomposer.org/), the dependency manager for PHP.